 Symptomatic treatment consists of measures that do the following:

 Drugs that augment saliva production include cevimeline and pilocarpine, both cholinergic agonists.
-Cevimeline (30 mg po tid) has less M2 (cardiac) receptor activity than pilocarpine and a longer half-life.
+Cevimeline (30 mg orally 3 times a day) has less M2 (cardiac) receptor activity than pilocarpine and a longer half-life.
 The main adverse effect is nausea.
-Pilocarpine (5 mg po tid) may be given after ophthalmologic and cardiorespiratory contraindications are excluded; adverse effects include sweating, flushing, and polyuria.
+Pilocarpine (5 mg orally 3 times a day) may be given after ophthalmologic and cardiorespiratory contraindications are excluded; adverse effects include sweating, flushing, and polyuria.

 Patients should avoid sugary or acidic foods and beverages and any irritating foods that are dry, spicy, astringent, or excessively hot or cold.
 It is particularly important to avoid ingesting sugar near bedtime.